Struggling renters face avalanche of evictions without federal aid

 Trump has been “adamant on delivering relief to workers, families, and small businesses” said White House spokesman Ben Williamson, in a statement.

 Biden has called for additional aid after he takes office Jan.
-20. In announcing Marcia Fudge as his nominee to lead the U.S. Department of Housing and Urban Development, Biden said Fudge would employ “every lever at her disposal to help the millions of Americans facing eviction."
+20. In announcing Rep. Marcia L. Fudge (D-Ohio) as his nominee to lead the U.S. Department of Housing and Urban Development, Biden said Fudge would employ “every lever at her disposal to help the millions of Americans facing eviction."

-When the CDC moratorium ends, advocates expect to see an increase in eviction cases, even as cases of coronavirus surge and winter temperatures drop.
+When the CDC moratorium ends, advocates expect to see an increase in eviction cases, even as cases of the coronavirus surge and winter temperatures drop.

 “Throwing people out of their homes right now is a very bad idea,” said Peter Hepburn, a research fellow at Eviction Lab.
 He said evicting people would lead some to double-or triple-up with family or friends, which could exacerbate the spread of the virus.
 Others may be forced onto the streets.

 Data show the evictions will affect minority communities disproportionately, as a majority of people who say they have failed to pay their rent recently are minorities, according to the Census Bureau Household Pulse Survey.
-Nearly a quarter of the renters who identify as Black or Hispanic have already missed payments or cannot pay rent for the next month, compared to 17% of White renters.
+Nearly a quarter of the renters who identify as Black or Hispanic have already missed payments or cannot pay rent for the next month, compared with 17 percent of White renters.
 One in five tenants responded saying they are not paying rent currently or could not next month.

-In Tampa, Fla., eviction filings increased dramatically in July, after local eviction bans expired, according to Eviction Lab.
+In Tampa, eviction filings increased dramatically in July after local eviction bans expired, according to Eviction Lab.
 More than 300 were filed in the week ending Dec.
-13 and 7,242 have been filed since March.
+13, and 7,242 have been filed since March.
 That is less than the average in recent years, but experts predict the numbers to rise further when the CDC ban ends.

-“We are expecting a big uptick in filings," said Jim Baker.
+“We are expecting a big uptick in filings," Jim Baker said.
 His advocacy group, the Private Equity Stakeholder Project, has chronicled around 20,000 eviction filings by corporate landlords since the CDC moratorium began.
 Its data shows that in Hillsborough County, which includes Tampa, 137 companies have filed a total of 1,437 eviction cases as of Sept.
 1.

 “It’s quite common to see complaints filed now where the resident is several months behind,” he said.